-2.1 Councillors have reviewed and adopted an ambitious corporate plan for the period 2015-2020.
-The plan includes many significant projects and aspirations that will challenge us financially.
-Monitoring of our financial position during the course of the financial year is a critical part of our management of resources that will ultimately support delivery of the corporate plan.
+2.1 Councillors have reviewed and adopted an ambitious Corporate Plan for the period 2015-2020.
+The Plan includes many significant projects and aspirations that will challenge us financially.
+Monitoring of the financial position during the course of the financial year is a critical part of our management of resources that will ultimately support delivery of the Corporate Plan.